5000slices1/ICRC1-Implementation-with-tests/readme.md

 [![Makefile CI](https://github.com/fGhost713/ICRC1-Implementation-with-tests/actions/workflows/makefile.yml/badge.svg?branch=main)](https://github.com/fGhost713/ICRC1-Implementation-with-tests/actions/workflows/makefile.yml)

+# Important notice

+This token is not ready yet, for usage. (work in progress...)

 # ICRC-1 Implementation details
 - <b>This repo is work in progress.
 Should not be used in production at the moment....</b>
 - This repo contains the implementation of the [ICRC-1](https://github.com/dfinity/ICRC-1) token standard.